kusaridev/guac-ingest-aws/README.md

 ### `console_out`

-Raw output of the guacone command
+Raw output of the guaccollect command

 # License